open-source-tabletop/cadence/core-rules/core-rules.md

 #### Keyword: Rough

 Terrain with the rough keyword may be moved across at the cost of 1 inch of allowed movement, in addition to the distance travelled, however models may not finish their movement on rough terrain.
+When combined with the Climbable keyword this adds 1 inch of extra movement cost **per height level**.

 #### Keyword: Cover

-Models that are targeted for an attack that gain an obscured line of sight through this terrain gain a +2 to their Defence Rolls.
+Models that are targeted for an attack that gain an obscured line of sight through this terrain gain a +2 to their Defence Rolls and may not have their Defence Roll modified to worse than 6+.

 #### Height Levels